Office of the Ombudsman

-The Office of the Ombudsman assists employees of the Department of State manage workplace conflicts and help to identify mutually satisfactory solutions.
-The Department of State is a complex and far flung organization with over many employees spread over 200 countries, 178 embassies, 86 consulates and 9 missions.
+The Department of State Office of the Ombudsman, Workplace Conflict Prevention and Resolution Center (wCPRc) handles workplace conflicts that are not currently in a formal process and helps employees identify mutually satisfactory solutions.
+The Department of State is a complex and far flung organization with many employees spread over 200 countries, 178 Embassies, 86 Consulates and 9 Missions.
 We state routinely that people are our most important asset; however there are times for nearly all of us when we need assistance or relief to solve difficulties in our work lives.
-When these problems defy easy categorization as potential HR grievances, EEO complaints, Union grievances, or IG investigations, that is precisely when you should call on the Ombudsman.
+When these problems defy easy categorization as potential grievances, EEO issues, or IG matters, that is precisely when you should call on the Ombudsman.

 Independence: The Ombudsman is independent in structure, function, and appearance to the highest degree possible within the organization.

 Neutrality and Impartiality: The Ombudsman, as a designated neutral, remains unaligned and impartial.
 The Ombudsman does not engage in any situation which could create a conflict of interest.